leostat/Necurity.co.uk/netsec/_posts/2015-03-13-crest_cpsa_exam.md

 </td>

 <td>
 Although they usually number less in work environment you can do much much more with a Linux server.
 Being familiar with both RPM based and DEB based systems is a must.
-Again knowing how UID's and GID's are used, how file percussions work and are controlled ( do you know your chmod from chown).
+Again knowing how UID's and GID's are used, how file permissions work and are controlled (do you know your chmod from chown).
 Knowing about NFS, X and GUID and SUID bits are, difference between SSH and Rlogin and Telnet, and all the problems among with all the problems with these services.
 If you have ever managed Linux servers you should be good to go with this section.
 </td>
 </tr>